Athens Travel Guide

 Which is the best time to visit Athens?

 Greece is often considered as sunny and warm, but this is not always the case as it can be quite cold and rainy during December to February!
-To me, the best months to go to Athens is May and from September to October, but you can check here with details and tables!
+To me, the best months to visit Athens are May, September to October, but you can check here with details and tables!

 Near Athens, there are three different ports.
 Piraeus, Rafina and Lavrio.

-Rafina: If you want to visit Mykonos and Andros, from Rafina the journey is quite quicker, but the connection to this port is only by car and coach.
+Rafina: If you want to visit Mykonos and Andros, from Rafina harbour the journey is faster, but the connection to this port is only by car and coach.
 You can visit islands like Mykonos, Andros, Naxos, Tinos, Syros and a lot more.
 Here is a timetable for the coaches from Athens to Rafina port.

 Lavrio: It is a little bit further from Athens, but it is a less crowded port and an ideal to save some time if you want to visit specific islands, like Kea (Tzia), Kythnos, Syros etc.